What is a Hysteroscopy?

 If your provider has advised that you are in need of a hysteroscopy you may be wondering what it is and how it is performed.

 A hysteroscopy is a procedure done using a hysteroscope which is a thin device inserted into the vagina.
 A hysteroscope acts like a lighted telescope and provides a clear picture of the inside of a patient’s uterus.
 The image of the inside of the uterus is transmitted to a screen which helps the provider identify or treat any potential problems that may exist.

 Before having a hysteroscopy you may be given a medication to help you relax.
-A general anesthesia or local anesthesia may be used to block the pain.
+General anesthesia or local anesthesia may be used to block the pain.
 If you have general anesthesia, you will not be awake during the procedure.